Simply seasoned with salt, pepper, and garlic, then cooked in butter and olive oil, these seared scallops are a delicacy.

 But baked scallops are lovely, too.
 The butter-parmesan sauce is phenomenal.
 And broiled scallops are amazing, especially with the parmesan coating.
 I love all of these recipes equally and make them often.

-Whatever way you choose to cook them, make sure that the scallops are fully cooked.
+Whatever method you use to cook them, make sure the scallops are fully cooked.
 Their inside should be white and moist.

 Sweet, succulent, and meaty, I find that scallops need minimal added flavor.